jononovo/Agent213-v1-Rabbit/docs/DOCUMENTATION.md

 }
 ```

-Use the `createNodeOutput` and `createErrorOutput` utility functions from `client/src/nodes/nodeOutputUtils.ts` to ensure consistent output formatting.
+> **⚠️ Important:** The older utility functions `createNodeOutput` and `createErrorOutput` from `client/src/nodes/core/execution/nodeOutputUtils.ts` are now deprecated.
+All nodes should use the BaseExecutor pattern instead.
+See the [BaseExecutor documentation](../client/src/nodes/core/base/README.md) for more details.

 ## Node Testing Framework